 Best vaccination schedule

 Then there’s the wellness side of the new puppy equation.
-Getting a pup checked out to ensure he’s healthy is a top priority but many pet parents find vaccination schedules a little puzzling.
+Taking your puppy to the veterinarian for a checkup is an important first step.
+But many pet parents find puppy shot schedule a little puzzling.
 And it’s easy to see why.
-Although veterinarians agree that vaccinations are a necessary step in protecting puppies from contagious diseases, finding the perfect schedule for your puppy’s shots isn’t as definite.
+Although veterinarians agree that vaccinations are a necessary step in protecting puppies from contagious diseases, finding the perfect schedule for puppy shots isn’t as definite.
 It depends on each individual pup, geographical location and lifestyle.
-A consultation with your veterinarian can help determine your dog’s best vaccination schedule.
+A consultation with your veterinarian can help determine your dog’s best puppy vaccination schedule.

-Puppy shots don’t come all at once—they are administered in a series, which is one of the reasons for the confusion.
+Shots for puppies are given in a series, which is one of the reasons for the uncertainty.
 Why do they need to come in a series?

 The “core” group refers to vaccines that most puppies should receive as standard care: parvovirus, canine distemper, rabies, canine adenovirus.
 Some veterinarians administer vaccines that combine these and possibly a couple or more, such as leptospirosis or coronavirus.
 A typical combination virus protects against distemper, hepatitis, parvo, and parainfluenza or DHPP for short.